 Bloodstock & Communications

 Libby is responsible for keeping the owners up to date on their horse's progress.
 She is often seen out on the gallops taking photos and video footage of horses to send to the owners, as well as going racing.
-She also manages our website and social media to keep everyone up to date on runners and latest news.
+She also assists Ed at the sales both buying and selling horses.
+Her role also includes managing our website and social media to keep everyone up to date on runners and latest news.

 Having previously ridden for Ed for a number of years, George re-joined the team in the summer of 2020 and assists Ed with race planning, entries and jockey bookings.

 George had a very successful career in the saddle riding a total of 1,364 winners, he has many notable wins under his belt which include a first classic win in the St Leger on Harbour Law in 2016.
 Since his forced retirement from race riding after suffering a serious fall at St Moritz's White Turf meeting, George now divides his time between jockey coaching, his role at Ed Walker Racing, as well as working as a pundit on Racing TV.

 After many years of living on the restricted diet that comes with being a jockey, George has a renewed love of food which he is very expressive about!

 George has written a book 'Taking My Time' which tells both the tall tale of his life as a jockey, and the story of a second life emerging from the aftermath of his fall.
 This is available to purchase from Amazon here: https://www.amazon.co.uk/Taking-My-Time-George-Baker/dp/1910497894